 - Returning Students

 After a two year separation from the College (non-enrollment), a Student Information form needs to be submitted to update personal information, enrollment term/plan, and intended program of study.

 - Meet With an Enrollment Specialist.

 - Pay Tuition & Fees.
 Students may pay by check, credit card, or apply for the deferred payment plan online at svcc.edu/soar.
-Students using financial aid should contact Financial Assistance before making payment.
+Students who have applied for financial aid should contact Financial Assistance to confirm eligibility.
 Students may also pay by cash, check or credit card in the Business Office.

 - Continuing Students:

 - Choose one of the following options (1-4)

 - Academic Advisor Pre-Approval: Students should schedule an appointment with an academic advisor before registration begins to plan courses for the upcoming semester.